openshift/enhancements/enhancements/machine-api/control-plane.md

 For clarity in this doc we set the definition for "Control Plane" as "The collection of stateless and stateful processes which enable a Kubernetes cluster to meet minimum operational requirements".
 This includes: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet and etcd.

 This proposal outlines a solution for declaratively managing as a single entity the compute resources that host the OCP Control Plane components.
-It introduces scaling and self-healing capabilities for Control Plane compute resources while honouring inviolable Etcd expectations and without disrupting the lifecycle of Control plane components.
+It introduces scaling and self-healing capabilities for Control Plane compute resources while honouring inviolable etcd expectations and without disrupting the lifecycle of Control plane components.

 ## Motivation

 The Control Plane is the most critical and sensitive entity of a running cluster.
 Today OCP Control Plane instances are "pets" and therefore fragile.
 There are multiple scenarios where adjusting the compute capacity which is backing the Control Plane components might be desirable either for resizing or repairing.

 Currently there is nothing that automates or eases this task.
 The steps for the Control Plane to be resized in any manner or to recover from a tolerable failure are completely manual.
 Different teams are following different "Standard Operating Procedure" documents scattered around with manual steps resulting in loss of information, confusion and extra efforts for engineers and users.

 ### Goals